xma711/notebook/big_data/spark/README.md

 for client mode, it means it simply runs the program 'directly' and locally.

-For cluster mode, it should goes thru the cluster manager (which itself has multpile choices) and ultimately runs on worker(s).
+For cluster mode, it should goes thru the cluster manager (which itself has multiple choices) and ultimately runs on worker(s).

 Use YARN (Hadoop)